samasri/educo/README.md

 # Educo

-# Motivation and Objective
+# Description
 The website aims to connects students with private tutors in a convenient Facebook-like interface.
 A rating system is also available in order to highlight tutors with better tutoring skills.
-The project is tailored for the American University of Beirut (AUB) students and hence it has features cutomized for these students; such as checking that the user's email is part of the active students at AUB, or checking that the courses offered by the tutor are valid courses in the university.
+The project is tailored for the American University of Beirut (AUB) students and hence it has features cutomized for these students; such as checking whether the user's email is part of the active students at AUB, or checking that the courses offered by the tutor are valid courses in the university.

 # How to reproduce the project on a Windows machine
 ## Prerequisits